jmolasky/coin_bank/README.md

 </h3>
 <p>
     Users will enter the name of their wallet, type of coins and amount.
-Based on the users data entries the app will aggregate the total value of each wallet and display it on a simple dashboard/account summary page. </p>
+Based on the users data entries the app will aggregate the total value of each wallet and display it on a simple dashboard/account summary page.
+In addition the app will also display the current value of the coins in the wallet based on the quantity the user owns. </p>

 <h3>
 ERD: